 - l.
-Card Title: The upgrade's title.

-- 2. Upgrade Type: The upgrade's type.

-- 3. Restriction: The restrictions on which units can take the upgrade, if any.

-- 4. Expend/Exhaust: Some Upgrade Cards require the card to be expended or exhausted.
+Card Title: The upgrade's title. - 2.
+Subtitle: The upgrade's subtitle, if it has one.
+An upgrade's subtitle is separated from its card title by a comma.
+Rules may reference an upgrade by its subtitle. - 3.
+Upgrade Type: The upgrade's type. - 4.
+Restriction: The restrictions on which units can take the upgrade, if any.
+Restrictions may include a unit's name, rank, type, or faction. - 5.
+Expend/Exhaust: Some Upgrade Cards require the card to be expended or exhausted.
 See pg.
-16 for more information on expend and exhaust.

-- 5. Effect: The upgrade's effect.

-- 6. Points Value: The upgrade's point cost. - Wound Threshold: The wound threshold of any additional miniatures added to the unit with the upgrade.
-Sometimes these miniatures will have a different wound threshold than the unit. - 8.
+17 for more information on exhaust and expend. - 6.
+Effect: The upgrade's effect. - 7.
+Points Value: The upgrade's point cost. - 8.
+Wound Threshold: The wound threshold of any additional miniatures added to the unit with the upgrade.
+If no wound threshold is specified, the additional miniatures added with the upgrade have the same wound threshold as the unit it is added to. - 9.
 Weapon: Some Upgrade Cards add additional weapons for the upgraded unit to use.
 The card shows the range at which attacks may be made with this weapon, and the dice this weapon contributes to the dice pool when used in attacks.
 For more information on weapons, attacks, and dice pools, see pg.
-28. - 9.
-Surge Chart: Sometimes an upgrade has a surge chart.
-This chart is only used in certain situations and does not affect the equipped unit.
-For more information on surge results, see pg.
-29.
+31.